Kool-Ade ad during the Depression in the 1930s. Note the reduced price. Courtesy Hastings Museum

 Another incentive to buy Kool-Aid was the great price of 10 cents per package.
 During the Great Depression, the price was cut in half for the same product: 5 cents.
-Premiums made Kool-Aid especially appealing to children.
+Premiums, such as small toys or cardboard cutouts, made Kool-Aid especially appealing to children.

 During World War II, Kool-Aid got kids involved as Scouts of the Stars and Stripes.
 They could collect hats and pins to wear.